 What’s the difference between Economics and Education & Economics?

-Economics focuses on theory and application, while Education & Economics combines that with teaching methodologies and education-related subjects.
+Economics focuses on theory and application, while Education & Economics combines that with teaching methodologies and education related subjects.

 Can I work in the private sector after studying this course?